mathswe-ops/mathswe-ops---mvp/system/README.md

 You can add one or many images, and the program will reinstall them one after another.

+### Image Configuration

+The operation `Config` loads the image and configuration implementation, if any, from the program repository and executes the software restoration.

+*Syntax:* `system config { image_1, image_2, ..., image_n }`.

+You define the configuration to restore in the `image/` directory.
+For example, `image/miniconda.config.json` for the `server::miniconda::MinicondaConfig` type.

+You can add one or many images, and the program will config them one after another.

 ## Serializable Image Information

 While image models with sensitive values that don't change, like URL domain